imagej/imagej.github.io/_pages/plugins/microscope-measurement-tools.md

 Author(s)
 ---------

-This simple python (jython) plugin was created by {% include person content='Demis' %}, 2015.
+This simple python (jython) plugin was created by {%- include person id='Demis' -%}, 2015.

 I used the following plugins as inspiration: [Correct\_3D\_drift](Correct_3D_drift) and [Microscope Scale](/ij/plugins/microscope-scale.html) (which sadly is no longer easily customizable).